HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/README.md

 ## Parsing Utterances

 A common process within a Skill is to parse the contents of an utterance.
-Mycroft provides a range of easy to use methods for this task.
+Chatterbox provides a range of easy to use methods for this task.

 {% page-ref page="parsing.md" %}